In this article, you will learn about the largest hotel in the world and how it compares in size to its competitors.

 The casino resort on the Cotai Strip has a total gaming space of 106,000 sq ft (9,800 m2).

 The Londoner has 25 dining options.
-One of them is the Huaiyang Garden, serving exceptional gastro creations by the celebrity master chef Zhou Xiaoyan.
-How about a braised Hokkaido sea cucumber with shrimp roe?
+One of them is the Huaiyang Garden, which serves exceptional gastro creations by celebrity master chef Zhou Xiaoyan.
+How about braised Hokkaido sea cucumber with shrimp roe?

 You cannot go wrong with any of the five hotels at the Londoner Macao.
 The elegant rooms have a panoramic view of the "Asian Las Vegas".